 St. Elmo Steak House, likely the city’s most well-known restaurant to visitors (or, at least to viewers of the Indiana-set sitcom “Parks and Recreation”), is worth a visit to all but the budget-conscious.
 Its most popular item, interestingly enough, might just be the shrimp cocktail — the restaurant sells bottles of its spicy shrimp cocktail sauce.

-There are more options for your Indianapolis sports travel trip than just the Colts and Pacers.
+There are more options to watch team sports during your Indianapolis travels than just the Colts, Pacers and Fever.
 For starters, you can also catch minor-league baseball downtown — Victory Field, just across West Street from the Indiana Convention Center, is home to the Triple-A Indianapolis Indians (currently an affiliate of the Pittsburgh Pirates).

 More major college sports can be found at Indiana University and Purdue University, both members of the Big Ten.
 The two campuses are more than 50 miles from downtown Indianapolis — IU in Bloomington, Purdue in West Lafayette.